Strata Global

 What does “bond strength in geosynthetics" mean?

-Bond strength refers to the ability of geosynthetic materials to stick to the surrounding soil and the building material.
-Bond strength in geosynthetics is responsible for significantly influencing the durability and performance of structures in various civil engineering applications particularly in soil stabilization and pavement structures.
+Bond strength refers to the ability of geosynthetic materials to adhere to surrounding soil and construction materials.
+It directly affects the durability and performance of structures in civil engineering, particularly in soil stabilisation and pavement systems.
 Bond strength plays a role in not only soil stabilization but also in other applications like pavement reinforcement, erosion control, and reinforced earth structures.

 What are the factors affecting bond strength in civil engineering?